minamijoyo/tfmigrate/README.md

 #### state xmv

 The `xmv` command works like the `mv` command but allows usage of wildcards `*` in the source definition.
 The source expressions will be matched against resources defined in the terraform state.
-The matched value can be used in the destination definition via a dollar sign and their ordinal number.
-Note that dollar signs need to be escaped and therefore are placed twice:
+The matched value can be used in the destination definition via a dollar sign and their ordinal number (e.g. `$1`, `$2`, ...).
-`$$1`, `$$2`, ...
-When there is ambiguity the ordinal number can be put in curly braces (e.g. `$${1}`).
+When there is ambiguity, you need to put the ordinal number in curly braces, in this case, the dollar sign need to be escaped and therefore are placed twice (e.g. `$${1}`).

 For example if `foo` and `bar` in the `mv` command example above are the only 2 security group resources defined at the top level then you can rename them using: